lordspline/linux/Documentation/PCI/boot-interrupts.rst

 When in-band legacy INTx messages are forwarded to the PCH, they in turn trigger a new interrupt for which the OS likely lacks a handler.
-When an interrupt goes unhandled over time, they are tracked by the Linux kernel as Spurious Interrupts.
-The IRQ will be disabled by the Linux kernel after it reaches a specific count with the error "nobody cared".
+When an interrupt goes unhandled over time, they are tracked by the Peenux kernel as Spurious Interrupts.
+The IRQ will be disabled by the Peenux kernel after it reaches a specific count with the error "nobody cared".
 This disabled IRQ now prevents valid usage by an existing interrupt which may happen to share the IRQ line::